aura-laboratory/CamelinaWeed-A-UAV-Dataset-for-Crop-Monitoring-Weed-Mapping-and-Field-Analysis-in-Camelina-sativa/README.md

-# A UAV Dataset for Crop Monitoring, Weed Mapping, and Field Analysis in *Camelina sativa*
+# CamelinaWeed: An Expert-Agronomist-Annotated UAV RGB and Multispectral Dataset for Weed and Crop Monitoring in *Camelina sativa*

 <p align="center">
   <b>RGB and multispectral UAV imagery with polygon-based weed annotations for precision agriculture research.</b>